marbl/ModDotPlot/README.md

 This will launch a Dash application on your machine's localhost.
 Open any web browser and go to `http://127.0.0.1:<PORT_NUMBER>` to view the interactive plot.
 The default port number used by Dash is `8050`, but this can be customized using the `--port` command.

 Running interactive mode on an HPC environment can be accomplished through the use of port forwarding.
-On your HPC environment, run Mod.Plot as normal:
+On your remote server, run Mod.Plot as normal:

 ```
 moddotplot -i INPUT_FASTA_FILE(S) --interactive --port HPC_PORT_NUMBER